google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/display-a-notification.md

 right-to-left or left-to-right.

 In testing it seemed that the direction was largely determined by the text rather than this parameter.
-Reading through the spec it calls out this can be used to suggest to the browser how to layout options like actions, but I saw no difference.
+According to the spec this is intended to suggest to the browser how to layout options like actions, but I saw no difference.

 Probably best to define if you can, otherwise the browser should do the right thing according